 “Every soul will taste death”

 This quote from Surah Imran is very powerful.
 It’s a reminder, we are all going to die someday.
-It can be a scary thought (and maybe that’s why some avoid thinking about it) but it can also be very freeing.
+It can be a scary thought (and maybe that’s why we avoid thinking about it) but it can also be very freeing.

 Here’s a little mental exercise for you to try out.
 Next time you’re hanging out with family or friends think to yourself, this moment may be the last time you ever see any of them.